 Each committee has a set time for proposing a new block and validating the transactions inside of it, called a “slot.”
 There are 32 slots in each epoch, meaning 32 sets of committees are required to complete the validation process in each epoch.

 Once a committee is assigned to a block, one random member of the group is granted the exclusive right to propose a new block of transactions while the remaining 127 members vote on the proposal and attest to the transactions.

-- Cross-linking is the process of reconciling individual shard states with the main chain, which is also called the Beacon Chain.
-The final state of each shard must reflect on the Beacon Chain through cross-linking.
+- Cross-linking is the process of reconciling individual shard states with the main chain.

 Note that block proposers and attesters have varying reward models.
-The block proposer receives 1/8 of the base reward, known as "B," while the attester receives the remaining 7/8 B, which is adjusted based on how long it takes for the block proposer to submit the attestation.
-The attester has to submit it as fast as possible to earn the entirety of the 7/8 B reward.
+The block proposer receives a fraction of the base reward, known as "B," while the attester receives the remaining fraction of B, which is adjusted based on how long it takes for the block proposer to submit the attestation.
+The attester has to submit it as fast as possible to earn the entirety of the remaining B reward.
 For each slot that passes without the attester including the attestation to the block, the reward reduces.
-If two slots pass before the attestation is included, the reward reduces by 7/16 B, 7/32 B for three slots and so on.

-A base reward is the fundamental primary determiner of the issuance rate of Ethereum 2.0.
-The more validators are connected to Ethereum 2.0, the lower the base reward per validator.
-That is because the base reward is inversely proportional to the square root of the total balance of all Eth 2.0 validators.
+A base reward is the fundamental primary determiner of the issuance rate of Ethereum post-merge.
+The more validators are connected to Ethereum, the lower the base reward per validator.
+That is because the base reward is inversely proportional to the square root of the total balance of all Ethereum validators.

 How to get involved

-Those interested in staking on the new Ethereum network would have to set up a staking node by running Ethereum 1.0 and Ethereum 2.0 clients.
+Those interested in staking on the Ethereum network will need to have at least 32 ETH they are willing to lock up and will have to set up a staking node by running an Ethereum client.
 Ethereum clients are just software that enables nodes to interact with the Ethereum network.